Marc's Public Blog - Linux Home Automation

 Yes.
 After some testing, I confirmed that there is a flaw in lockstate locks with auto-lock.
 If auto lock fails just once, because your deadbolt is not aligned with the hole (happens easily on my door if I push it too far or not far enough), the firmware will remember that auto lock is not working, and not try to auto lock later.

-The big flaw is that if you manually close the lock, the firmware is not aware of that fact, and it will refuse to autolock until you either power cycle the lock, or your force a lock even using a motor (either using the lock button on the wrong side of the door when you're inside, or using the remote control for the -R models).
+The big flaw is that if you manually close the lock, the firmware is not aware of that fact, and it will refuse to autolock until you either power cycle the lock, or your force a lock event using a motor (either using the lock button on the wrong side of the door when you're inside, or using the remote control for the -R models).

 I have notified lockstate of that flaw, but they didn't seem very interested in notifying their customers about it.
 The fix would include having their CPU read back the microswitches state even when it wasn't given a command (probably having a microswitch event trigger an interrupt that wakes up the CPU and tells it to notice the new state and re-enable auto lock if the deadbolt just got locked ok).